Ashleylinn/Ashleylinn/README.md

 <img height="450" src="welcome.gif">

-Security professional with a bachelor in Information Technology and master in cybersecurity.
+Security professional with a Bachelor's in Information Technology and a Master's in Cybersecurity.
 Experienced in building scalable web systems, secure authentication, and data-driven applications.

 ## Tech Stack